top of page

 #3: Plan Construction

-For an IEP, it is required that the plan has various elements addressed in writing in order for it to satisfy legal requirements.
+For an IEP, the plan must address various elements in writing to satisfy legal requirements.
 These items include related services that will be provided, how often the service will be provided, accommodations that will be made to the student's learning environment, assistive technology, modifications that will be made to course content for the student, and how the student will be integrated into general education classrooms and activities at the school.
-A 504 plan does not require any kind of formal written document.
+A 504 plan does not require a formal written document.
 Generally, 504 plans include accommodations and any assistive technology that will be used.
-Additionally, a 504 plan names a person who is in charge of making sure the plan is being followed.
-Other things that might be included but are less common would be any services provided by the school (like an interpreter) or any modifications to course content.
-There are a lot more rigid rules for IEP plans when it comes to their construction and there is a difference in the content that is required to be included (Understood, 2023).
-This is helpful for me to know as an interpreter because it helps to clarify my role on the education team.
-In any scenario, it is best if the interpreter is an active part of this team, but there seems to be more structure around interpreters which team members are to be included in IEP meetings.
+Additionally, a 504 plan names a person responsible for ensuring the plan is followed.
+Other things that might be included but are less common include school-provided services (such as an interpreter) or modifications to course content.
+IEP plans are governed by more rigid construction requirements, and the content they must include differs accordingly (Understood, 2023).
+This is helpful for me to know as an interpreter because it clarifies my role on the education team.
+In any scenario, it is best if the interpreter is an active part of this team, but there is typically more formal structure around interpreter involvement, including participation in IEP meetings.
 When it comes to 504 plans, I may need to advocate more for interpreter involvement when it is necessary and appropriate.
-Additionally, it will be important for me as the interpreter to understand that an IEP has content requirements that I will need to know and integrate into my practice while a 504 plan may not have as much structure.
-If the 504 plan itself does not provide enough information for me to provide an accessible interpretation, I will need to be sure to remain in communication with other members of the team to be sure that the student's needs are being met.

 Overarching Reflection